-Their favorite places are going to be found in verdant, green growth in sunny places.
+Their favorite places are going to be in verdant, green growth in sunny places.

-These plants act as anchors for their trapping webs, so they’re frequently found in backyard gardens and small farm fields.
+These plants act as anchors for their trapping webs, so you will frequently find them in backyard gardens and small farm fields.

 They’ll be hanging from their webs, waiting to swoop down on anything that might have wandered a bit too close.

-You can relax; the black and yellow spider is NOT a poisonous variety.
+You can relax; the Argiope aurantia is NOT harmful.

-They do have venom, but given their size and general diet, their toxins are mostly geared toward taking down insects.
+They do have venom, but given their size and general diet, they gear their toxins mostly toward taking down insects.

 So if you are bitten, it’s highly unlikely anything will happen unless you’re allergic to spider bites.

 Yikes!
-Also be warned, while they’re not deadly, they will bite if provoked, so it’s best to leave them be.
+As a warning, while they’re not deadly, they will bite if provoked, so it’s best to leave them be.

 Other Beneficial Spiders

-Not just the yellow garden spider, but other kinds like orb weavers and the often filmed jumping spider with its huge, puppy-dog eyes (you heard me) are often a farmer’s best friend.
+Other types of spiders like the garden orb weaver, grass spider, and the often filmed jumping spider with its huge, puppy-dog eyes (you heard me) are often a farmer’s best friend.

-These little guys are just as hardy and voracious as the yellow garden spider and equally as unfussy about their food.
+These little guys are just as hardy and voracious and equally as unfussy about their food.

-Jumping spiders are also considered among the most intelligent of the arthropods, and have even documented recognizing humans who frequent their territories.
+Jumping ones are also considered among the most intelligent of the arthropods.
+They have even been documented recognizing humans who frequent their territories.

-So while it’s true that not every spider is one you want around , such as the Black Widow, the Brown Recluse and the Hobo spider, the black and yellow spider and its various contemporaries like orb weavers and jumpers are precisely what the bug doctor ordered.
+So while it’s true that not every spider is one you want around , such as the Black Widow, the Brown Recluse, and the Hobo spider, the Argiope aurantia and its various contemporaries like jumpers are precisely what the bug doctor ordered.